 Find a quiet, comfortable space.
 Make sure there’s no background noise or distractions that can impact a candidates’ first impression of you and the company you’re representing.

-Here are a few straightforward phone interview questions to help you determine who should move on to round two:
+Here are nine phone interview questions to ask candidates to help you determine who should move on to the next round: